Lettings policy

 • cannot demonstrate a local connection to Leeds (the exception will be homeless customers without a local connection who will be placed in Band B)

-• are home owners or
+• are homeowners or

 • are ineligible for an offer of council accommodation due to their immigration status

-5.1.8 A customer’s housing need may be reassessed at any point during the lifespan of their application, for example, following a change of circumstances.
+6.1.8 A customer’s housing need may be reassessed at any point during the lifespan of their application, for example, following a change of circumstances.

-5.1.9 The council will assess the composite needs of the household.
+6.1.9 The council will assess the composite needs of the household.

-5.1.11 Deliberate worsening of circumstances and reduced preference Customers who have deliberately and knowingly made their housing situation worse in order to achieve a higher housing needs band than the one in which they would otherwise have been placed, and acted unreasonably in doing this, will be subject to reduced preference and will only be considered for offers after other customers in Band A and Band B. These customers will not generally be considered for a direct offer of accommodation.
+Customers who have deliberately and knowingly made their housing situation worse in order to achieve a higher housing needs band than the one in which they would otherwise have been placed, and acted unreasonably in doing this, will be subject to reduced preference and will only be considered for offers after other customers in Band A and Band B. These customers will not generally be considered for a direct offer of accommodation.
 This can apply to acts or omissions on the customer’s part or by a member of their household.
 The decision to reduce preference will be reviewed on a change in circumstances.
-An example of deliberately worsening circumstances could include people giving up secure accommodation to move in with another household in order to become overcrowded.
+An example of deliberately worsening circumstances could include people giving up secure accommodation to move in with another household in order to become overcrowded or disposing of assets to bring them under the thresholds set out in the qualification criteria.

-5.1.14 Date of priority awards
+6.1.12 Date of priority awards

 An award of Band A or Band B will normally be made from the date the housing needs assessment is completed.
 Cumulative priority awards will be dated from the date the customer was assessed as being in cumulative need.